hwameistor/hwameistor/README.md

 ### HA module installer

 DRBD (Distributed Replicated Block Device) is one of third-party HA modules which the HwameiStor will leverage to provide HA volume.
-It composed of Linux kernel modules and related scripts to build high available clusters.
+It is composed of Linux kernel modules and related scripts to build highly available clusters.
 It is implemented by mirroring the entire device over the network, which can be thought of as a kind of network RAID.
 This installer can directly install DRBD to a container cluster.